trueai-org/ultra-kv/README.md

 </div>

 One of the most remarkable aspects of **UltraKV** is achieving enterprise-grade database performance with an incredibly compact codebase.
 The entire **UltraKV** engine core is implemented in **less than 1,000 lines of C# code**, demonstrating the power of focused, efficient design.
+Database initializing only requires **64 bytes**.

 ### 💡 Philosophy: "Perfect is the Enemy of Good"